dancer1325/angular/adev/src/content/guide/templates/control-flow.md

 ## Conditionally display content with the `@switch` block

+* TODO:
 While the `@if` block is great for most scenarios, the `@switch` block provides an alternate syntax to conditionally render data.
 Its syntax closely resembles JavaScript's `switch` statement.

 ```angular-html
 @switch (userPermissions) {